click on the menu below to navigate this site

 This made me feel somewhat reassured about making our foray into the wilds on foot.

 We saw giraffe, warthog, tortoise, dung beetles, and tracked elephants.
 The weather was warm but overcast.
-After the walk we returned to camp and had breakfast.
-We rested in the afternoon by the pool; yes the game park has a pool.
-Later we all met with a trauma councilor which the guides had organized.
+After the walk, we returned to camp and had breakfast.
+We rested in the afternoon by the pool; yes, the game park has a pool.
+Later we all met with a trauma counselor which the guides had organized.
 Truly, in South Africa, the people are far more dangerous than the wild animals.
-An official accompanied the trauma councilor and after his talk to us there was no doubt left in my mind that crime in South Africa is completely out of control.
+An official accompanied the trauma counselor and after his talk to us, there was no doubt left in my mind that crime in South Africa is completely out of control.
 He shared stories of all kinds of horrors he had experienced which really did not make us feel much safer.

 That evening we went on another night drive where we saw elephants, impala, gazelle, porcupine, jackal, small cats, and many birds, plus a spider nearly got into the jeep; which made Julia leap out of her skin.
 The stress of our ordeal was starting to show in our group and with our guides.